 Session 1: A city’s daily agenda – obstacles, aims and food for thought

-For public authorities, the responsibilities and tasks regarding mobility are manifold.
-For example, good access to an affordable public transport network and the reduction of urban traffic.
-Also, road development and the management of parking facilities – private cars are still the favorite means of urban transport.
+For public authorities, the responsibilities and tasks related to mobility, such as providing good access to an affordable public transport network and reducing urban traffic, are diverse.
+Road development and the management of parking spaces – cars are still the preferred means of transport in the city – are also among the tasks.
 At the same time, cities must protect the environment and save money.
 How much does inefficient mobility cost a city?
-What does it take to change the residents’ mobility behavior?
-Which incentives would bring more transport services to a city?
-And what have cities done so far – could the situation be even worse?
+What does it take to change the mobility behaviour of the inhabitants?
+Which incentives would bring more transport services into a city?
+And what have the cities done so far – could the situation be even worse?

 Session 2: Cities as part of the MaaS ecosystem

 Within the MaaS ecosystem, cities are more than just the place for MaaS projects to be implemented.
 They need to take a proactive role and provide the prerequisites to allow MaaS initiatives to develop in the best possible way.
 They should function as a guide, providing orientation through guidelines; as an investor subsidizing projects or as a leader, setting examples to inspire followers.
 Do cities have to play an active role or does it suffice to let the free market evolve?
 What are the biggest achievements, challenges and threats?